If you’re diagnosed with nontuberculous mycobacterial lung disease, your doctor will discuss the right treatment for you.

 Treating a Mild Case

 Your doctor may decide to watch and wait rather than treat your infection.
-She can check your symptoms and look at X-rays to make sure your lungs don’t start to show damage.
+They can check your symptoms and look at X-rays to make sure your lungs don’t start to show damage.

 Why wouldn’t you want to treat your infection even if it’s mild?
 You’ll need to take antibiotics.
 They have side effects.
 And you’ll probably need more than one type because the bacteria often become resistant to drugs.
 Your doctor will weigh the pros and cons of treating your disease right away.